alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 ## More
 For more information about Sentinel, see [Sentinel Project](https://github.com/alibaba/Sentinel).

-If you have any ideas or suggestions for Spring Cloud Sentinel starter, please don't hesitate to tell us by submitting github issues.
+If you have any ideas or suggestions for Spring Cloud Sentinel starter, please don't hesitate to tell us by submitting GitHub issues.